jefftranter/68000/toolchain/README.md

 ## Generic install configuration options
 All install recipes allow overriding the binary install directory, but often this requires root rights.
 By default, programs are installed to ~/.local/bin unless stated otherwise.
-This path can be configured to somewhere else by prepending all make instructions below with `BIN_DIR=/path/to/your/bin/dir`
+This makes the installation now portable, for example if your home folder is on a different partition.
+The install path can be configured to point somewhere else by prepending all make instructions below with `BIN_DIR=/path/to/your/bin/dir`, unless stated otherwise.

 Also, by default the make recipes use the TMP dir to store retrieved source code files.
 This can also be overridden by prepending install commands with `TMP=/path/to/your/tmp/dir`